 What do I do first?

 Your first task is to contact the History Department’s Graduate Advisor.
 Talking with the Graduate Advisor will help you to orient yourself in the department, think about a plan of study, select your courses during your first semester, and find an advisor in your major field.
 We encourage you to check in with the Graduate Advisor at least once a semester, and always several months before reaching any important stage in your program, such as planning for your comprehensive exams.
 The Graduate Advisor will give you a plan of study document to help you organize and keep track of your progress in the program.
-Your Plan of Study is not a hard and fast contract, but it is a guide to help you in fulfilling program requirements and to insure that your course selections are appropriate to your major and minor fields as well as for your thesis or project areas.
-You can download the various Plans of Study from the Department’s website.
+Your Plan of Study is not a hard and fast contract, but it is a guide to help you in fulfilling program requirements and to ensure that your course selections are appropriate to your major and minor fields as well as for your thesis or project areas.

 MA Plans of Study